Representative Members (USD 118 )

 An appointment fee will be invoiced to the member who accepts an appointment, who must remit it to FICM within 30 days of the appointment.
-The fee is $100 plus GST for amounts in dispute under $100,000 and $200 plus GST for amounts over $1000,000.
+The fee is $118 for amounts in dispute under $100,000 and $200 plus GST for amounts over $1000,000.

 Please note that the inclusion as a Representative Neutral does Not guaranteed referral business as it will depend on quantum of inquiries related to your panel, acceptance by the disputants and other factors.